-- · Develop province-wide strategies for providing subsidized fruit and vegetables to elementary students - Advocate for revisions to the Alberta School Nutrition Program to be made universal through focusing on fruit and vegetable provision

-- Make use of facilities in close proximity to schools, such as recreation centres, to prepare food for nutrition programs when school infrastructure is lacking - Work with local farmers' markets to provide school children with vouchers for free fruit and vegetables (e.g. combine the free fruit/veg voucher with school reading programs etc.)
+- · Develop province-wide strategies for providing subsidized fruit and vegetables to elementary students - Advocate for revisions to the Alberta School Nutrition Program to be made universal through focusing on fruit and vegetable provision - Make use of facilities in close proximity to schools, such as recreation centres, to prepare food for nutrition programs when school infrastructure is lacking - Work with local farmers' markets to provide school children with vouchers for free fruit and vegetables (e.g. combine the free fruit/veg voucher with school reading programs etc.)

-- Commit sustainable government funding to existing fruit and vegetable subscription programs and designate funding for new programs to increase reach across Alberta - New school building plans need to incorporate spaces to run nutrition programs portion of milk to students along with their fruit or vegetable snack.
+- Revise the Alberta School Nutrition Program to be made universal through focusing on fruit and vegetable provision - Commit sustainable government funding to existing fruit and vegetable subscription programs and designate funding for new programs to increase reach across Alberta - Incorporate spaces to run nutrition programs in new school building plans portion of milk to students along with their fruit or vegetable snack.
 The BCSFVP is funded by the BC Ministry of Health and the Provincial Health Services Authority, and administered by the BC Agriculture in the Classroom Foundation (BCAITC).
 Support for the +Milk program is a 50/50 partnership between the Ministry of Health and the BC Dairy Association.